HMS Cicala: Battle of Hong Kong

 Cicala was at Hong Kong when it was invaded by Japanese forces on 8 December 1941, beginning the Battle of Hong Kong.
 Her commander was Lieutenant Commander John Boldero, a veteran of the Battle of Jutland; Boldero was commander of the motor torpedo boat flotilla in the harbour until April 1941 when he lost an arm in a collision with another vessel.
 He discharged himself from hospital and was in command of Cicala by the time of the battle.

 Cicala spent the first two weeks of the battle travelling around the harbour to provide fire support against Japanese attacks.
 Boldero steered her with his left arm and she survived at least 60 Japanese dive bomber attacks.

-By 21 December it had become clear that the British were losing the battle and many British vessels were ordered to be scuttled.
+By 21 December, it had become clear that the British were losing the battle and many British vessels were ordered to be scuttled.
 Cicala and the motor torpedo boats were permitted to try to escape to Singapore and Boldero loaded her with fuel for the attempt.
-At 10.00 that morning he sailed to Deep Water Bay to provide fire support to Pillbox 14, which was under attack by Japanese infantry.
-The Cicala came under heavy mortar fire and was attacked by six Japanese dive bombing aircraft.
-The Cicala was hit by bombs; her boats were holed, steampipes broken and hull shattered.
+At 10:00 that morning he sailed to Deep Water Bay to provide fire support to Pillbox 14, which was under attack by Japanese infantry.
+The ship came under heavy mortar fire and was attacked by six Japanese dive bomber aircraft.
+The gunboat was hit by bombs; her boats were holed, steam pipes broken, and hull shattered.
 Almost all of her crew survived and were taken off by the motor torpedo boat MTB 10.
-The Cicala was scuttled in West Lamma Channel by depth charges launched from MTB 09.
+Cicala was scuttled in West Lamma Channel by depth charges launched from MTB 09.

 Cicalas name was reused later in the Second World War for the stone frigate established at the Royal Dart Hotel at Kingswear, Devon.
 This station commanded all coastal forces in and around Dartmouth.